 Special Educational Needs and Disability Information Advice and Support Service (SENDIASS) is an impartial service funded by Hertfordshire County Council.
 Their expertise and training in special educational needs and disabilities (SEND), and disagreement resolution help them to help parents.
 They offer a personalised, confidential service to help parents understand how special educational needs are assessed and managed, so that they can make informed decisions about their child’s education.
 The contact details are:

 Other useful contacts:

-A charity that works with disabled children, young people and their families.
+KIDS are a national charity providing a wide range of support services to disabled children, young people and their families.